 The Company holds a 100% interest in the 74 square kilometre Gold Springs gold project located in western Utah and eastern Nevada.
-HDG completed rock chip sampling, preliminary mapping, soil sampling, stream sediment sampling, and a property-wide LIDAR, aero-magnetic and ZTEM geophysical survey.
+The Company has completed rock chip sampling, preliminary mapping, soil sampling, stream sediment sampling, and a property-wide LIDAR, aero-magnetic and ZTEM geophysical survey.
 The geological work identified 26 surface targets within the project area, all of them include outcropping gold mineralization.

-As of the effective date of this MD&A, the Company has completed 178 drill holes at Gold Springs, including 37 holes in the 2014 drill program, for a total of 24,994 metres.
-Most of the drilling was focused on the Jumbo and Grey Eagle Zones.
+As of the effective date of this MD&A, the Company has completed 182 drill holes at Gold Springs, including 37 reverse circulation (RC) drill holes and 4 diamond (Core) drill holes in the 2014 drill program, for a total of 25,312 metres to date.
+Most of the drilling has been focused on the Jumbo and Grey Eagle Zones.
 These two targets represent only two of the twenty-six outcropping targets identified so far in the 74 sq. km.
 Gold Springs District.

-The gold-silver mineralization, at both the Jumbo and Grey Eagle Zones, remains open to expansion laterally and to depth as the drilling to date has typically only penetrated the top 150 metres vertically below the surface at Jumbo, and 200 metres below the surface at Grey Eagle.
-The ZTEM geophysical survey, completed in 2011, indicates that the gold-silver bearing geological/geophysical setting that has been drilled at Jumbo may continue for approximately 8 kilometres along strike, much of which remains untested.
+The gold-silver mineralization, at both the Jumbo and Grey Eagle Zones, remains open to expansion laterally and to depth as the drilling has typically only penetrated the top 130 metres vertically below the surface at Jumbo (maximum drilled depth of 233 metres) and 130 metres below the surface at Grey Eagle (maximum drilled depth of 262 metres).
+The ZTEM geophysical survey, completed in 2011, indicates that the gold-silver bearing geological and geophysical settings that have been drilled at Jumbo may continue for approximately 8 kilometres along strike, much of which remains untested.